douglascrockford/parseq/README.md

         time_limit
     )

-Each of these factories (except for `parallel_object`) takes an array of requestor functions.
-The `parallel` factory can take two arrays of requestor functions.
+Each of these factories takes an array of requestor functions.

 Each of these factory functions returns a requestor function.
 A factory function may throw an exception if it finds problems in its parameters.